 Chris Castle, Founder (Admitted in Texas and California)

 Chris founded the firm in Los Angeles in 2005 and moved the firm to Austin in 2011.
-Chris divides his time between advising creators in the music industry, representing innovative music tech startups, mature technology companies, and addressing public policy.
+Chris divides his time between advising creators in the music industry, representing both innovative music tech startups and mature technology companies, and addressing public policy.